opencontainers/image-spec/cmd/oci-image-tool/man/oci-image-tool-create-runtime-bundle.1.md

   A directory representing the root filesystem of the container in the OCI runtime bundle.
 It is strongly recommended to keep the default value. (default "rootfs")

 **--type**
   Type of the file to unpack.
 If unset, oci-image-tool will try to auto-detect the type.
-One of "imageLayout,image"
+One of "image"

 # EXAMPLES
 ```